ohbm/osr2024/submit.md

 </p>

 <p align="justify">
   We are also always **looking for volunteers** to help us with the organisation of the OSR activities.
-If you are interested to join is, please, fill in this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAAC9pqdJUNkFPS1UxWDRNNTNFQkhVTk00TVZWTEM0OS4u){:target="_blank"} <br><br>
+If you are interested to join us, please fill in this [form](https://https://forms.office.com/r/k9dL88hYiJ){:target="_blank"} <br><br>
-  You can find more info on volunteering opportunities [here](https://ohbm.github.io/osr2023/opportunities/){:target="_blank"} or by contacting us through e-mail: ohbmopenscience@gmail.com
+  You can find more info on volunteering opportunities [here](https://ohbm.github.io/osr2024/opportunities/){:target="_blank"} or by contacting us through e-mail: ohbmopenscience@gmail.com
 </p>

 ## Panel Discussion Self-Nominations